For Africa and its entrepreneurs, credit bureaus the path to growth

 Zambia's credit bureau, set up five years ago, still only has data on 12 percent of the population, according to the World Bank.
 The numbers are even lower, or non-existent, in other African countries.

-But gradually, at the urging of the World Bank - which has introduced programmes in 19 sub-Saharan countries to promote the growth of credit bureaus - Zambia and other countries are doing more.
+But gradually, at the urging of the World Bank - which has introduced programs in 19 sub-Saharan countries to promote the growth of credit bureaus - Zambia and other countries are doing more.

 Making more entrepreneurs visible to banks not only increases the number of loans but in turn lifts the larger economy and creates employment - the ultimate goal.